 As I sit and write this, my mum friend and MadeForMums colleague Magda is putting together a make-and-do feature for World Book Day.
-She’s made papier-mâché Gruffalo and Aslan masks and they are, simply put, amazing (have a look at the video step-by-step she made).
+She's made a papier-mâché Gruffalo mask and it is, simply put, amazing (have a look at the video step-by-step she made).

 Will I be following suit?
 In a word, no. I asked my 5-year-old daughter a couple of weeks ago if she'd had any thoughts on who she wanted to go as on World Book Day and, without missing a beat, she said Snow White.